hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/855_sayings_and_utterances.md

-43. "Now on the Advaitic side it is held that the soul neither comes nor goes, and that all these spheres or layers of the universe are only so many varying products of Âkâsha and Prâna.
+43. "Now on the Advaitic side it is held that the soul neither comes nor goes, and that all these spheres or layers of the universe are only so many varying products of Âkāsha and Prāna.
 That is to say, the lowest or most condensed is the Solar Sphere, consisting of the visible universe, in which Prana appears as physical force, and Akasha as sensible matter.
 The next is called the Lunar Sphere, which surrounds the Solar Sphere.